 Agenda.
 Order of business and parliamentary procedures shall follow Robert’s Rules of Order, latest revision.

 CLAUSE E - BYLAWS - Chapter Bylaws shall be available for inspection during every meeting.
-If these Bylaws are revised, the revision must be approved by The Wildlife Society before becoming effective.
+If these Bylaws are revised, the revision must be approved by the Society before becoming effective.

 Section 2.
 SPECIAL MEETINGS - Special meetings may be called by the Board at any time, provided due notice (Article VI, Section 1B) and the purpose of the call are given.